 Welcome to California Airlines (CAX).
 California Airlines began airline operations on January 1st, 2001.
 Soon after the inauguration of Cal Air, we became one of X-Plane's most sought out virtual airlines.
 Cal Air pilots are part of an elite group of aviation enthusiasts.
 We are part of a dynamic community of flight simulation pilots who, together as a group, are transforming Cal Air from the ordinary to the extraordinary.

 The Pilot Resource Center contains information a pilot needs to successfully plan and execute their flight plan.
 Prior to each flight, pilots are encouraged to check the weather and download the appropriate charts for their flight.
 After the completion of the flight, a pilot must file a flight report (PIREP) so that they can receive proper credit.
-The PIREP data is entered in the pilot's log and a copy is sent to the Base of Operations Pilot Supervisor for review.
-Pilots can view their flight logs by selecting their assigned Base of Operations Roster.
+The PIREP data is entered in the pilot's log and a copy is sent to the Regional Operations Manager for review.
+Pilots can view their flight logs by selecting their assigned Regional Operations Roster.

 California Airlines is proud to have a unique ranking system involving many aspects of pilot's activities.
 To make the system work properly, the acceleration in X-Plane is NOT ALLOWED.